 - Participate in the RWSN Mentoring programme for young professionals.
-Applications for the 2020 round of the RWSN mentoring programme are now closed, but you can fill out this interest form to be contact for next year's programme.
+Applications for the 2021 round of the RWSN mentoring programme are now open, on a first-come, first-served basis.

 - Download RWSN's Young Professionals Engagement Strategy (2018) and let us know what you think.

 - Benefit from events and networking opportunities for young professionals.
 In 2019, for instance, RWSN organised a competition to send a young water professional to Stockholm World Water Week (August 25-30, 2019) to report on the issues relevant to the rural water sector and to young people in particular.
 See here for more information.